Hedge fund billionaire to Murdoch: Give Comcast a chance

 Disney agreed to buy the assets last December.
 After Comcast tried to gatecrash the deal earlier this month, Disney sweetened its offer.

-Disney's $71.3 billion deal hasn't gone to shareholders yet.
-But federal antitrust officials said Wednesday that they would approve the purchase as long as Disney sells off 22 of Fox's regional sports networks.
+Fox and Disney shareholders will vote July 27 on the proposed $71.3 billion deal.
+Federal antitrust officials said Wednesday that they would approve the purchase as long as Disney sells off 22 of Fox's regional sports networks.

 Related: Disney wins antitrust approval to purchase most of Fox